 Finally, we compare the precision of symmetry between the $SU(2)_{CS}$ chiral-spin symmetry and the $SU(2)_L \times SU(2)_R$ chiral symmetry.
+This comparison provides critical insights into the interplay of chiral and chiral-spin symmetry manifestations in lattice QCD.

-To this end, we compute the ratio of their symmetry breaking parameters, $\kappa_{VA}/\kappa_{CS}$ for all flavor combination, as shown in Fig. \ref{fig:ratio_kVA_kCS}, for $zT=1$, 2, and 3 respectively.
+To this end, we compute the ratio of their symmetry-breaking parameters, $\kappa_{VA}/\kappa_{CS}$, for all flavor contents, as shown in Fig. \ref{fig:ratio_kVA_kCS} for $zT = 1$, 2, and 3.
+Notably, for each flavor content, the ratio $\kappa_{VA}/\kappa_{CS}$ decreases monotonically with $T$ and remains nearly constant across all $zT$ at a fixed $T$.
+This behavior strongly suggests the emergence of an $SU(2)_{CS} \times SU(2)_L \times SU(2)_R$ symmetry once the $SU(2)_{CS}$ symmetry arises within the temperature windows satisfying the criterion (\ref{eq:SU2_CS_crit_z}).
+Furthermore, this observation hints at the possible manifestation of a larger $SU(4)$ symmetry, which contains $SU(2)_{CS} \times SU(2)_L \times SU(2)_R$ as a subgroup \cite{Glozman:2014mka,Glozman:2015qva}.

-Evidently, for each flavor combination, the ratio $\kappa_{VA}/\kappa_{CS}$ is a monotonic decreasing function of $T$, and it is almost constant for all $zT$ at fixed $T$.
-This immediately implies the emergence of $SU(2)_{CS} \times SU(2)_L \times SU(2)_R$ symmetry once the $SU(2)_{CS}$ symmetry emerges in the $T$ windows satisfying the criterion (\ref{eq:SU2_CS_crit_z}).
-Further, this suggests the possible manifestation of a larger $SU(4)$ symmetry which contains $SU(2)_{CS} \times SU(2)_L \times SU(2)_R$ as a subgroup \cite{Glozman:2014mka,Glozman:2015qva}.
-To investigate the full $SU(4)$ symmetry, it is necessary to examine the degeneracies of $SU(4)$ multiplets, including flavor singlets of $J=1$ mesons.
-The $z$-correlators for these multiplets involve disconnected diagrams, which are not included in this study.
-We will address this by analyzing the degeneracies in the chiral susceptibilities of the multiplets, using all-to-all quark propagators estimated with $Z_2$ noise.
+To fully investigate the $SU(4)$ symmetry, it is necessary to examine the degeneracies of $SU(4)$ multiplets, including flavor singlets of $J=1$ mesons.
+However, the $z$-correlators for these multiplets involve disconnected diagrams, which are not included in this study.
+Instead, we will address this by analyzing the degeneracies in the chiral susceptibilities of the multiplets using all-to-all quark propagators estimated with $Z_2$ noise.